seewoo5/seewoo5.github.io/_posts/2026-08-16-sign-uncertainty-principle.md

 We certainly need a general theory of quasimodular forms in mathlib, which I'll try to work on in the future.

 I haven't read Astra's proof in full detail, but as far as I can tell its method is completely different from mine (and I hope my method of proof is interesting enough).
 Mine is more limited in scope — it only works for dimensions divisible by 4 — but it does give explicit (and simple) bounds.
+Also uses (quasi)modular forms!

 ## What's next?